PIERRONMarc/labboite-documentation/README.md

 ## Database

-For more details about database, see this the conceptual data model at ./documentation/labboite-cdm.jpg
+For more details about database, see the conceptual data model at ./documentation/labboite-cdm.jpg

 ## Installation